yohan-hicof/Thymaris_fake_core/README.md

 This software is a fake one.
-The goal is to test the Thymaris Cellphone app.
+The goal is to imitate the behavior of Thymaris_core to test the Thymaris Cellphone app.

 This software is called the same way the Thymaris core software is called when we want to compare an image.
 Then it read the signature, and answer accordingly.
 It mimics Thymaris Core software without actually processing anything.

-It will look for a fixed json file, supposed to be in the same folder and adapt its behavior according to this json.
+It opens a fixed json file: Thymaris_fake_core.json, supposed to be in the same folder and adapt its behavior according to this json.

-On the side, this software will update the local DB to avoid having this code blacklisted due to their expected high number of scans.
+This software also update the local DB to avoid having this code blacklisted due to their expected high number of scans.

-The signature needs to be a valid signature, so it needs to contain the soft version, and I need to separate the version from the content (expected return)

-The normal call of the Thymaris core software:
-DM_find_i_R_0.85 -C -i /path/to/image.png -s SIGNATURE
+The normal call of the Thymaris core software:`DM_find_i_R_0.85 -C -i /path/to/image.png -s SIGNATURE`.
+This software can take the same call, however, it will only looks for the `-s SIGNATURE` part and discards the rest.

+When called with `-add`, it will add/update to the `signature` table the serialnumber/signature found in the json file.

+The two main DB queries are:

+`INSERT INTO signatures (serialnumber, signature) VALUES ($1::text, $2::text) ON CONFLICT (serialnumber) DO UPDATE SET signature = EXCLUDED.signature;`

+`UPDATE request_history SET metadata=(metadata::jsonb || '{\"scan_count\":0}'::jsonb) WHERE identifier IN (xxx, yyy)";`

 Expected output:
   - Date time (cerr)